Intro-Sci-Comp-UIowa/biol-4386-course-project-abbi-berg/My_Project/README.md

 courtship with a female, a male drosophila must perform a courtship ritual to entice the female.
 The male will first begin this ritual by orienting themselves in the direction of the female and will chase the female around.
-Next the male fly will tap the female fly and extend its wing out and vibrate it to produce a courtship song.
+Next the male fly will tap the female fly then extend its wing out and vibrate it to produce a courtship song.
 The final step in courtship before copulation is that the male will lick the genitalia of the female.
 If all goes well the end result will be copulation between the sexes.
 Some of these courtship